ishanjain28/pluto/README.md

 But when I am downloading a file from my private servers I need the absolute maximum speed and I could not find a good tool for it.
 So, I built one myself.
 A benchmark b/w Pluto, axel and aria2c will be added shortly.

+## Future Plans

+1. Pause and resume support.
+2. Intelligent redistribution of remaining bytes when one of the connections finishes downloading data assigned to it.
+This would result in much better speed utilisation as it approaches the end of download.

 ##### Please use this package responsibly because it can cause all the bad things mentioned above and if you encounter any problems, Feel free to create an issue.